Board of Directors 2019

 Emerald LaFortune - Executive Director

-Emerald is Idaho born and raised and has been a guide with Salmon River Experience out of Riggins, Idaho and OARS-Dories out of Lewiston, Idaho.
+Emerald is Idaho born and raised and has been a guide on the Middle Fork, Main and Lower Salmon River as well as Hells Canyon of the Snake.
 She holds an Environmental Studies and Non-Profit Administration degree from the University of Montana.
 In addition to her non-profit experience and guiding experience she has a background in freelance writing, media management and community organization.
 Emerald was hired as the Redside Foundation's Executive Director in November 2016.
+She lives in Salmon, Idaho with her partner and dog.

 Advisory Board Members